What Is Gambling Addiction? Signs, Causes, and How to Get Help

 Recognizing the Signs

 You might be wondering how to tell the difference between casual gambling and a serious problem.
-Clinically, someone may be struggling if they:
+Clinically, someone may be struggling with gambling addiction if they:

 • Constantly think about gambling